* What's the basic goal here?

 But in fact the bulk of elements, without a NHCDC to document their status, are poorly known, and it would thus be impossible to rationally prefer B to A or vice versa.

 Worse, a number of things believed to be rare are in fact not rare, once an ongoing program systematically records their numbers and locations.
 This in fact has been the historical experience of NHCDC's: as data collection and processing proceeds, many elements initially thought to be rare are found to be sparsely distributed but not uncommon.
 Over time, the status of these elements is shown to be less critical than previously thought.
-What the manager really needs -- what all such managers really need -- is data from a comprehensive NHCDC for the country, which data consists of documented numbers that then give the true status of all of the elements on the particular land he or she manages.
+What the manager really needs -- what all such managers really need -- is data from a comprehensive NHCDC for the jurisdiction, which data consists of documented numbers that then give the true status of all of the elements on the particular land he or she manages.

 * A lot of this depends on comparisons, but aren't sites impossible to compare?